Cost of Eating in Eastern Ontario

 Household food insecurity takes a tremendous toll on the health care system.
 In Ontario, total annual health care costs are higher for adults living in food insecure households than food secure households, and these costs increase with the severity of food insecurity.5

-Canadians living in food insecure households are also at greater risk of poor mental health than those living in food secure households.6 Children living in food insecure environments are more likely to suffer from hyperactivity and attention deficit disorder.6
+Canadians living in food insecure households are also at greater risk of poor mental health than those living in food secure households.6 Children living in food insecure households are more likely to have been diagnosed with hyperactivity or attention deficit disorder.6

 Effective Solutions to Food Insecurity